 One of our first actions on the Circumcision Choice Facebook page was to publish a weekly series on the 16 Functions of the Foreskin.
 We devoted a post to analyzing each function.
 Where possible, we used explanations provided by leading intactivists to understand a function and its value.
 We've compiled the entire series here for easy reference.
 The entries are updated and include links to studies, articles, and other sources.

 FUNCTION #16: MAKES THE GLANS A VISUAL SIGNAL OF SEXUAL AROUSAL

 The argument goes as follows: During the normal, flaccid state the glans of an uncircumcised man is covered by the foreskin.
 As sexual arousal begins the foreskin will retract to expose his glans.
 When a partner sees the glans, she knows that the man is aroused.
 By contrast the glans of a circumcised man is always exposed, regardless of whether or not he is sexually aroused.
 Therefore a partner cannot determine just by seeing the glans whether the man is aroused.

 This “function” is laughably ridiculous.
-Indeed, we are unaware of any culture - even among the most foreskin-friendly countries on earth - where glans visibility is considered a sign of sexual arousal.
+With one ironic exception we are unaware of any culture - even among the most foreskin-friendly countries on earth - where glans visibility is considered a sign of sexual arousal.
 An erection is the universally recognized sign of male sexual arousal.
 An erection is the sign irrespective of a man’s circumcision status.
 And an observer can detect an erection regardless of whether the man is naked or fully clothed.
 Any additional “sign” would be redundant.